appupgrade-dev/app-upgrade-android-sdk/README.md

 }
 ```

 3. Internet Permission required.
-Add the following in AndroidManifest.xml file.
+Add the following in AndroidManifest.xml file if not already present.
 ```
 <uses-permission android:name="android.permission.INTERNET" />
 ```